-Click an area below to view a description of the detail accessible by clicking the same area in the dashboard.
+Click an area below to view a description of the detail you can access by clicking the same area in your Dashboard.

-An Advanced Threat Prevention event is not necessarily a threat.
+Note: An Advanced Threat Prevention event is not necessarily a threat.
 An event is generated when a recognized file or program is quarantined, safe listed, or waived.
 Threats are a category of events that are newly detected as potentially unsafe files or programs and require guided remediation.